JockLawrie/Schemata.jl/README.md

 # TODO

-1. Remove hard coded Date handling.

-2. Implement writeschema.

-3. Implement `intrarow_constraints` for `TableSchema`.
+1. Implement `writeschema` (requires a write function to be implemented in `YAML.jl`).

-4. Define joins between tables within a schema, as well as intrarow_constraints across tables.
+2. Define joins between tables within a schema, which induce `intrarow_constraints` across tables.

-5. Infer a simple `Schema` from a given data table.
+3. Infer a `Schema` from a given data table.

-6. Replace dependence on DataFrames with dependence on the `Tables` interface.
+4. Replace the dependence on DataFrames with dependence on the `Tables` interface.